fabiojmendes/tempsys-hardware/README.md

 ![PCB Top](./assets/pcb-top.png) ![PCB Bottom](./assets/pcb-bottom.png)

-## Assembled Product
+## Assembled product

-Slight older version of the PCB without the pull-up resistors.
+Slightly older version of the PCB without the pull-up resistors.

 ![PCB Assembled](./assets/assembled.jpg)

-## Current Draw
+## Current draw

 The hardware is optimized to sip as little power as possible.
-Thanks to the Nordic low power capabilities this device will run for more than a year on a single coin cell battery CR-2032.
-In idle it will consume only ~3uA, and around 250uA when the Bluetooth radio is engaged.
+Thanks to the Nordic low power capabilities this device runs for more than a year on a single coin cell battery CR-2032.
+In idle it consumes only ~3uA, and around 250uA when the Bluetooth radio is engaged.

 From the [firmware](https://github.com/fabiojmendes/tempsys-firmware)
 perspective, all devices are set to sleep when not in use and the advertising